Venus and Mars

 120x100cm

-In 'Sleeping Mars,' Oksana draws from classic paintings where Venus slumbers on a red sofa.
-Artists such as Giorgione, Titian, and Modigliani often portrayed their lovers as Venuses, emphasizing beauty and sexuality rather than mythological elements.
+In 'Sleeping Mars,' the artist draws from classic paintings where Venus slumbers on a red sofa.
+Artists such as Giorgione, Titian, and Modigliani often portrayed their lovers, emphasizing beauty and sexuality rather than mythological elements.
 Red, symbolizing passion and love, played a prominent role in these works.
-In this piece, Oksana portrays her ex-husband, named Max, as Mars, reclining on a red sofa and wearing soft slippers—a symbol of contemporary sexuality.
-By comparing Max to Mars, the god of war, Oksana offers a reflection on her relationship through the lens of this classic theme.
+In this piece, the artist portrays her partner as Mars, reclining on a red sofa and wearing soft slippers—a symbol of contemporary sexuality.
+By comparing him to Mars, the god of war, the artist offers a reflection on her relationship through the lens of this classic theme.
 The series began in March, the month named after Mars.

 Bathing Mars / Series of paintings